Shopping Links

 Violence: 1 - There's some fighting, but it's sparse and mild.

-Nudity: 3 - Not voluminous, but a moderate amount of flesh.
+Nudity: 3 - A moderate amount of flesh.

 Sex/Mature Themes: 3 - A number of significantly dirty jokes and some offscreen hanky-panky.